fenago/machine-learning-for-finance/lab_guides/Lab_3.md

 ```
 :::

-As you have seen earlier in this chapter, we can also compile the model
+As you have seen earlier in this lab, we can also compile the model
 just by passing the `adam` string as an optimizer.
 In this
 case, Keras will create an Adam optimizer for us and choose the
 recommended values.